marcomeneghini/PaymentGateway/README.md

 * added complete model  validation on PG  (cardnumber,cardholdername, month, year, cvv)
 * Improved folder structure (Domain/Entities etc.)
 ### New features
-* Added a client api service that simulates being "amazon" merchant and conduming the payment gateway.
+* Added a client api service that simulates being "amazon" merchant and consuming the payment gateway.
 * Added authentication/authorization using Identity Server 4 with ClientId GrantType.
 * Added sql server as data storage for  paymentgateway.api(PG) and paymentgateway.processor.api(PGP).
 Used code-first approach and migrations
 * Added Prometheus Metrics endpoint for PG and PGP

 ## Company.IdentityServer (CI)